ACEnglish/TruvariData/manuscript/matching_haplotypes/README.txt

 - Simplest case of SV merging

 bash simplest_case.sh hg19.fa NA24385.exact.intramerge.vcf.gz
--> Figure2a uses this data
+Figure2a uses this `data/hg002_haps_sim.jl`, which needs to be used inside the Figures.ipynb

 - At this point, need to have run "Make single sample summary stats" from base directory